jonesandy/cs-50/week-1/week-1.md

 # Week 1

-This week was all about basic programming ideas.
-Served as more of an introduction to the concepts of programming.
+This week was an introduction to the C programming language.
+Basic concepts and command line applications.

 ## Problem set 1